Dre Campbell Farm

 In a glass jar, place some starchy foods, such as flour, dried cereals, or pet food.

-Next, wrap the outside of the jar with tape.
+Next, wrap the jar in tape.
 This will allow them to climb into the jar.
 However, they won’t be able to get out because their feet won’t stick to the glass.

 2. Moist Rolled-Up Newspaper

 Dampen an old newspaper and roll it up.
-Silverfish will find their way into the wet, rolled-up newspaper and make it their home.
+Silverfish will crawl into the damp rolled-up newspaper and make it their hiding place.

 Now check it after a few days.
-To exterminate any silverfish that have found their way in, place the newspaper in an airtight container and discard everything.
+To exterminate any silverfish that have found their way in, seal the newspaper in a plastic bag before disposing of it.

 3. Sticky Traps